Monthly Tech-Tip from Tony Hansen SignUp

 3D rendering of Fusion 360 drawing of glaze melt fluidity tester

-We have promoted this device for many years as a way to compare glaze melt fluidity, surface tension, bubble retention, crystal growth, transparency, melting range, etc. If you would like this 3D file in Fusion 360 and STEP format, it is available in the Files manager in your Insight-live.com account.
+We have promoted this device for many years as a way to compare glaze melt fluidity, surface tension, bubble retention, crystal growth, transparency, melting range, etc. If you would like this 3D file in Fusion 360 and STEP format, it is available in the Files manager in your Insight-live.com account (click the link below to go straight there).

 Assembled melt flow tester mold